2025 Illinois First-Time Homebuyer Programs and Loans

 ---|---|

-Conventional | Have higher credit scores and minimal debts. |
+Conventional | Have higher credit scores and prioritize competitive interest rates |

-FHA | Have less-than-perfect credit seek competitive interest rates and a low down payment. |
+FHA | Have less-than-perfect credit seek and low down payment requirements |

-VA | Are military service members, veterans or eligible spouses seeking no down payment and affordable interest rates. |
+VA | Are military service members, veterans or eligible spouses seeking affordable interest rates and no down payment |

-USDA | Are purchasing a home in rural areas and want to avoid paying a down payment. |
+USDA | Want to purchase a home in rural areas and avoid paying a down payment |

-Home price trends in Illinois major areas
+Home price trends in Illinois’ major areas

 Is there a first-time homebuyer tax credit in Illinois?